-On October 17, 2012 and December 21, 2012, the Company issued an aggregate of \$300.0 million of its 7.75% Senior Notes (the "Notes").
+On October 17, 2012, December 21, 2012, and August 18, 2014, the Company issued an aggregate of \$600.0 million of its 7.75% Senior Notes.
+The October Notes and the December Notes were exchanged for substantially identical notes in the same aggregate principal amount that were registered under the Securities Act.
+The Exchange Notes and the August Notes are collectively referred to as the "Notes".
 The Notes are guaranteed on a senior unsecured basis by all existing consolidated subsidiaries that guarantee the Company's secured revolving credit facility or certain other debt (the "Guarantors").
 The Notes are not guaranteed by Grizzly Holdings, Inc., (the "Non-Guarantor").
 The Guarantors are 100% owned by Gulfport (the "Parent"), and the guarantees are full, unconditional, joint and several.
 There are no significant restrictions on the ability of the Parent or the Guarantors to obtain funds from each other in the form of a dividend or loan.